SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/levels/s*m-emic-system/d-emic-rule-set.md

 ### linearity

-»⟮Linearity⟯« is the presumtion that ⟮＿e?ic units＿⟯ ⟮occur sequentially⟯ with ⟮emic correspondence⟯.
+»⟮Linearity⟯« is the (not always tenable) presumtion that ⟮＿e?ic units＿⟯ ⟮occur sequentially⟯ with ⟮emic-etic correspondence⟯.

 ### emic deviation